Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Environments

-{\bf Object locomotion MDP}.
-The proposed method requires to define an object locomotion MDP corresponding to each robot manipulation task.
-For the environments with the Fetch arm, the object's observations include the object's position, rotation, angular velocity, the object's relative position and linear velocity to the target, and the target location.
+For any task, the object's observation is a subset of the robot's observation, i.e. $z_t \subset s_t$, and only includes object-related features while excluding those related to the robot.
+More concretely, for the environments with the Fetch arm, the object's observations include the object's position, rotation, angular velocity, the object's relative position and linear velocity to the target, and the target location.
 For the environments with the Shadow's hand, the object observations include the object's position and rotation, the object's linear and angular velocities, and the target pose.
+We define the object action as the desired relative change in the 7D object pose (3D position and 4D quaternion orientation) between two consecutive time-steps.
+This leads to 7D action spaces.
+Specifically for non-rigid objects, we define the object action as the desired relative change in the poses of the blocks at two ends.
+This leads to 14D action spaces.
 The rewards are the same as those in each robot manipulation task.
-For rigid objects, we define the object action as the desired relative change in the $7$D object pose ($3$D position and $4$D quaternion orientation) between two consecutive time-steps.
-This leads to $7$D action spaces.
-For non-rigid objects, the action includes the desired changes in $7$D poses for the blocks at two ends.
-This leads to $14$D action spaces.

 It is worth noting that, in the \textit{Full} variants of Shadow's hand environments, we consider the object translation and rotation as two individual locomotion tasks, and we learn separate locomotion policies and Q-functions for each task.
 We find that the above strategy encourages the manipulation policy to perform translation and rotation simultaneously.
-Although object translation and rotation could be executed within a single task, we have empirically found that the resulting manipulation policies tend to prioritise one action versus the other (e.g. they tend to rotate the object first, then translate it) and generally achieves a lower performance.
+Although object translation and rotation could be executed within a single task, we have empirically found that the resulting manipulation policies tend to prioritise one behaviour versus the other (e.g. they tend to rotate the object first, then translate it) and generally achieves a lower performance.